doubleirish/OSCON_2015/README.md

 This tool-agnostic tutorial is for those with the software chops and interest to create data visualizations, who want to elevate the look and feel of their work.
 Attendees will workshop an in-progress data visualization.
 They will learn design best practices and how to navigate the critique process, and then develop their own work on-site with guidance from two experts.

+> Conor - covering Position (similar results should be close together)and color, suggests sketching , avoid 3D anything see reality distortion at minute 19.1
+[How to survive  a critique] (http://www.aiga.org/how-to-survive-a-critique/)

   * 00:46:16 [Download](http://conferences.oreilly.com/oscon/open-source-2015/public/sv/q/724)

 ### Bland to beautiful: Data visualization workshop - Julie Steele (Silicon Valley Data Science) and Susie Lu (Silicon Valley Data Science) - Part 2

 This tool-agnostic tutorial is for those with the software chops and interest to create data visualizations, who want to elevate the look and feel of their work.
 Attendees will workshop an in-progress data visualization.
 They will learn design best practices and how to navigate the critique process, and then develop their own work on-site with guidance from two experts.
+> COnor - covering the dark art of labels and visual weight
+> lots of resouce links at end

   * 00:28:38 [Download](http://conferences.oreilly.com/oscon/open-source-2015/public/sv/q/724)